Winter Accommodation for Rabbits

 A well built hutch in good repair is a good start to keeping your rabbit warm over winter but there are a few extra steps you can take to insulate it further.

-Large mesh doors can be partially covered with clear Perspex or plastic, allowing your rabbit to see out and the sun to come in but preventing wind and rain.
+Large mesh doors can be partially covered with clear Perspex or plastic, allowing your rabbit to see out and the sun to come in but preventing wind and rain from enter.
+Look for panels designed for greenhouses.
 Ventilation is still important though, so leave a gap of several inches for this.
 Turning the hutch so the front faces away from the wind will also help reduce wind and rain through the mesh areas.
 If it's not possible to turn the rabbit hutch around then put something just in front to block direct wind and rain.